 Create a Shared Drive

-On average, it takes a few minutes for the shared drive to appear in your Google Drive after submitting the form.
+Use the ITS Shared Drive Manager tool to create a Google shared drive.
+Refer below for additional information to help you complete the form.
+After submitting the form, check your Google Drive for the new shared drive.
+On average, it takes a few hours for the shared drive to appear in your Google Drive after submitting the form.
 However, it may take up to 24 hours in some cases.
+You and the other Managers will receive an email when it is created and ready for use.

 Naming conventions